Efren 'The Magician' Reyes: Career, Greatest Shots & Legacy

 How many major pool titles did Efren Reyes win?

 Efren Reyes won over 70 international titles across 9-ball, 8-ball, rotation, and one-pocket.
-Headline wins include the 1999 and 2001 World 9-Ball Championships, the 2004 World 8-Ball Championship, the 2005 IPT World Open 8-Ball (the largest pool prize purse of its era), and the 2006 inaugural World Cup of Pool with Francisco Bustamante for the Philippines.
+Headline wins include the 1994 US Open 9-Ball, the 1999 World 9-Ball Championship, the 2004 World 8-Ball Championship, the 2006 IPT World Open 8-Ball (a $500,000 first prize, the largest in pool at the time), and the World Cup of Pool in 2006 and 2009 with Francisco Bustamante for the Philippines.

 How old is Efren Reyes today?